jbukoski/personal_website/content/people.md

 </div>

 </br>

-Jacob (he/him) is an Assistant Professor and the Director of the Forests and Climate Change graduate certificate at Oregon State University's [Department of Forest Ecosystems & Society](https://directory.forestry.oregonstate.edu/people/bukoski-jacob).
+<strong> Jacob Bukoski </strong> is an Assistant Professor and the Director of the Forests and Climate Change graduate certificate at Oregon State University's [Department of Forest Ecosystems & Society](https://directory.forestry.oregonstate.edu/people/bukoski-jacob).
 Prior to Oregon State University, he was a postdoctoral associate at Conservation International's Moore Center for Science.
-Jacob earned his Ph.D. in the Department of Environmental Science, Policy, and Management at the University of California, Berkeley.
-In addition to his position at Oregon State University, Jacob is a Science Advisor at [Carbon Direct](https://www.carbon-direct.com/people/dr-jacob-bukoski) and an Interim Editor in Chief at the [Journal of Sustainable Forestry](https://www.tandfonline.com/toc/wjsf20/current).
+Jacob completed his Ph.D. at the University of California, Berkeley.
+In addition to his position at Oregon State University, Jacob is a Science Advisor at [Carbon Direct](https://www.carbon-direct.com/people/dr-jacob-bukoski) and an interim Editor in Chief at the [Journal of Sustainable Forestry](https://www.tandfonline.com/toc/wjsf20/current).

 <div style="font-size: 115%; padding-top:1%; padding-bottom:1%" align="left">